 At its peak the temple had 104 columns, Fifteen columns remain standing today and a sixteenth column lies on the ground where it fell during a storm in 1852.
 Nothing remains of the cella or the great statue that it once housed.

-After eating lunch at one of the cute outside restaurans iIn the Plaka area , we walked the whole area and when in most of the shops to walk around.
+After eating lunch at one of the outside restaurants in the Plaka area , we walked the whole area and went inside most of the shops to look around.

-The ie the old town market called the Plata.
-Dan, Brenda and I walked these streets and checked the merchandise along the way.
+This is the old town market called the Plaka.
+Dan, Brenda and I walked these streets and checked out the merchandise along the way.

 We walked 8.07 miles-19025 steps before dinner.